 MoWI and the secretariat to follow up with DFID on the status of the Center of excellence and act accordingly.
 Secretariat is scheduled to meet DFID on the next day (4th Feb 2016),

-Secretariat to follow up with NIC on the status of Private Sector Engagement Strategy and provide support where possible,
+Secretariat to follow up with NIC on the status of Private Sector Engagement Strategy and provide support where possible.

 Presentation and Discussions on the update of the Kilimanjaro Water Stewardship Platform

-Secretariat presented a successful workshop in Pangani where Director of Water Resources and the Chairperson of Management Board participated fully.
-It was reported that the workshop was co hosted by Pangani Basin Water Board (PBWB) and Tanzania Horticultural Association (TAHA).
+The Secretariat presented the outcomes of a successful workshop in Pangani, co-hosted by Pangani Basin Water Board (PBWB) and Tanzania Horticultural Association (TAHA).

-The presentation highlighted that; a total of xxx partners signed a paper indicating their commitment to KWSP initiative.
-Furthermore, the presentation indicated the key areas that were agreed to be facilitated at plat form level and at specific initiative (figure below gives a summary).
+The presentation highlighted that a total of over 15 partners signed a paper indicating their commitment to KWSP initiative.
+Furthermore, key areas that were agreed to be facilitated at plat form level and at specific initiative (figure below gives a summary).
 It was also reported that, the KWSP will be officially launched in April 2016.

 Action Point: